 An immediate halt on all new fossil fuel projects.
 We must protect our communities from the fossil fuel pollution that drives climate change and harms our health.
 In order to make the necessary progress on climate change — and protect, air, land and local waterways — we must stop building the infrastructure that promotes growth in fossil fuel use.
 Every new pipeline, power plant, fossil fuel export terminal, and rig locks in additional climate pollution for decades and puts our communities at unnecessary risk of disaster.

-The break-up of the large energy monopolies and a transition to local, democratic control over our energy system.
+An end to the bail-outs and a breaking-up of the large energy monopolies to transition to local, democratic control over our energy system.
 Freeing our political process from the corruption of the large energy monopolies will enable the rapid transition to a clean, affordable energy system.
 The political power of fossil fuel companies and utilities is a direct result of the economic power that they wield.
-Breaking up monopolies into smaller companies and stopping our government from bailing them out is a necessary step towards making our energy system more democratic and accountable to local communities.
+Breaking up monopolies into smaller companies and stopping our government from bailing them out with endless subsidies is a necessary step towards making our energy system more democratic and accountable to local communities.
 When the people are given a choice over the energy that powers our lives, we choose the energy sources that don’t threaten our health, our communities, and our future.